 Discover the “Other” Gyms at the Hotel

-While most people think of the gym, they often miss a great workout place right there in the hotel – the stairs.
+When most people think travel fitness, they think of the gym.
+Though they often miss a great workout place right there in the hotel – the stairs.
 “I am not a fan of running in strange cities, so instead I purposely book hotels over ten stories tall so I can run the stairs,” said Jim Lennart, Associate Director, National Accounts at Allergan Medical.
 “It’s safe, private, not dependent on the weather and a great workout.
 I do 10 flights 10 times.
 I run up and walk down each time.”

 Another fun place to workout – right there in the hotel – is the pool.
 “I try to book a hotel with a pool.
 It’s easier to pack a bathing suit than workout clothes and sneakers,” says Jaime Schwartz Cohen MS,RD; SVP, Director of Nutrition at Ketchum Public Relations.
 Angel May, Senior Manager Corporate Communications at Mars Petcare, likes staying at Marriott Courtyards for the same reason – to do an indoor pool workout consisting of aerobics and laps.

 Be Intentional When It Comes to Travel Fitness

 Many business travelers feel that there’s little time for a workout when they’re on the road.
 But, several of the travelers I interviewed said that workouts can be incorporated into the work day.
 David Baudendistel told me, “Intentionality is important for self-care.”
 He works at Deloitte, helping leaders and learners thrive with disruption.
 “I walk every chance I get.
 This includes taking public transportation, walking meetings, and walking calls.”